rmsrosa/random_notes/docs/src/sampling/rejection_sampling.md

 ```math
     \max_{-6 \leq x \leq 6} \left(\frac{f(x)}{q(x)}\right) \approx 87.5.
 ```
-Using this bound, we more than double the acceptance rate and have a better estimate of the distribution.
+Using this bound, the expected acceptance rate is $Z \approx 17.50 / 88 \approx 0.1989,$ so we more than double the acceptance rate, and we have a better approximation of the distribution.

 ```@setup rejectionsampling
 M = 88